tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/最佳实践/搭建环境/手动搭建 WIPM 环境/步骤3：安装 MySQL 数据库_intl_en.md

 ## Overview
-This document describes how to install MySQL 8.0.19 on a CVM instance with the Windows Server 2012 R2 DataCenter 64-bit Chinese installed.
+This document describes how to install MySQL 8.0.19 on a CVM instance with the Windows Server 2012 R2 DataCenter 64-bit English installed.
 SQL Server is more popular on Windows.
 However, it is commercial and requires you to obtain your own license.
 As an alternative, you can purchase a [TencentDB for SQL Server instance](https://intl.cloud.tencent.com/zh/products/sqlserver).

 ## Directions